afoote31/afoote31.github.io/_posts/2026-07-10-Comparing-Leads.md

 ---

-This week, I was listening to the [Wharton Moneyball Podcast](https://open.spotify.com/show/7euXqPldw3dB4gX0HP2J5H?si=d51bd39ac5854adf), a podcast hosted by statistics professors who discuss statistics in sports.
+This week, I was listening to the [Wharton Moneyball Podcast](https://open.spotify.com/show/7euXqPldw3dB4gX0HP2J5H?si=d51bd39ac5854adf) hosted by professors who discuss statistics in sports.
 Professor [Adi Wyner](https://statistics.wharton.upenn.edu/profile/ajw/) and one of his graduate student collaborators, [Jonathan Pipping](https://www.linkedin.com/in/jdpipping/), mentioned their [research from NESSIS 2025](https://www.youtube.com/watch?v=J0-GQnOtSkI) on win probabilities.
-While they focused on blown leads, it got me thinking about how different leads might compare in different sports.
-I want to explore that in this blog post.

-#### Basic Setup:
-- Data of game scores at minute-level
-- Who wins
-- Win probabilities, conditional on lead and time remaining for different sports
-- Line charts are interesting, might want to explore resampling to get estimates of variability
-- Acknowledge that estimating win probabilities is very difficult so this is only a rough estimate (cite Wyner paper)
-- Goal is to compare roughly, and introducing tons of conditioning or strata makes those comparisons less meaningful
+While they focused on blown leads, it got me thinking about how different leads compare.
+In this post, I explore how different leads compare across soccer, basketball, and American football.
+Conditional on time elapsed in the game and score differential, I estimate the probability that the home team will win the game by simply taking the proportion of home teams that have won the game in the data.
+Previous research from Wyner and Ryan Brill demonstrate that the complexity in estimating win probability is not adequately appreciated, and factors such as selection bias lead to biased estimates that don't properly communicate the uncertainty<d-cite key="brillHumility"></d-cite><d-cite key="brillHumilitySim"></d-cite>.
+With this in mind, my model certainly does not capture all of the intricacies of estimating win probability.
+However, conditioning on team quality and game state factors would make comparisons across sports more difficult, as those variables would inherently be intertwined with the specific rules of the game, whereas time elapsed is common to all sports studied, and works commonly in each of them.

+Part of the inspiration for this post is the World Cup.
+While I am an informed consumer of basketball and American football, I know almost nothing about soccer.
+Thus, when I'm watching a game, it's hard for me to discern when a team no longer has a reasonable chance to win the match.
+With this post, I hope to understand, roughly, what a 2 score lead in the 65th minute means in terms of basketball scoring.

 ### Soccer
 - Data from lots of leagues